Fast computation of elliptic curve isogenies in characteristic two: Fast resolution of a -adic differential equation

 \subsubsection{Complexity notations and assumptions.}

-In what follows, we shall always assume that we are given algorithms performing additions, subtractions, multiplications and divisions in the computation model described above.
-Let $\cA(K; M)$ be an upper bound on the bit complexity of these algorithms.
+In what follows, we shall always assume that we can perform additions, subtractions, multiplications and divisions in the computation model described above.
+Let $\cA(K; M)$ be an upper bound on the bit complexity of algorithms that carry out these arithmetic operations.
 When $K = \QQ$, the quotients $\OK / \pi^{eM}\OK$ are just $\Z/2^M\Z$ and, relying on fast Fourier transform, we can take $\cA(\QQ; M) \in \softO(M)$ (where the $\softO$-notation means that we are hiding logarithmic factors).
-More generally, if $K$ is an extension of $\QQ$ of degree $d$ which is presented either by a polynomial which remains irreducible modulo $2$ (unramified case) or by an Eisenstein polynomial (totally ramified case), elements of $\OK/2^{eM}\OK$ can be represented safely as polynomials over $\Z/2^M\Z$ of degree at most $d$ and we can take $\cA(K; M) \in \softO(dM)$.
+More generally, if $K$ is an extension of $\QQ$ of degree $d$ which is presented either by a polynomial which remains irreducible modulo $2$ (unramified case) or by an Eisenstein polynomial (totally ramified case), elements of $\OK/2^{eM}\OK$ can be represented safely as polynomials over $\Z/2^M\Z$ of degree at most $d$ and we can take $\cA(K; M) \in \softO(dM)$ (reducing polynomial multiplications to integer ones with Kronecker substitution method~\cite{kronecker82,schonhage82}).
 Finally, the same estimates remain valid when $K$ is presented as a two-step extension, the first one being given by an ``unramified'' polynomial and the second one being given by an Eisenstein polynomial.
 We note that this covers all extensions of $\QQ$.

 We further assume that we are given a division-free algorithm for multiplying polynomials over any exact base ring and we let $\cM(n)$ be a bound on its algebraic complexity (\emph{i.e.} the number of arithmetical operations in the base ring it performs).
 For convenience, we will also suppose that the function $\cM$ satisfies the superadditivity assumption, that is: